Virtual assistant

 Create a consumer account

-Send the access to the platform to a contact
+Send access to the platform to a contact

 Link an existing account to a site